 Based on Gatys et.al papers [1][2] a few papers were released about image style transfer, some of these papers use the original VGG19 architecture and some use additional techniques or models.

-In the paper of Ter-Sarkisov [8] the researcher tried transferring style from the logos of heavy metal bands onto corporate logos using a VGG16 network.
+In the paper of Ter-Sarkisov [8] the researcher tried to transferstyle from the logos of heavy metal bands onto corporate logos using a VGG16 network.
 The researcher used the VGG16 CNN architecture to extract style and content.
-Like the original paper [1] in this research he used the same technique to extract the style from heavy metal bands logos and apply them onto corporates logos technique (they performed experiments trying to find which layers are best for extracting content and style) The researcher found there is a big tradeoff between content and style in order to maintain the logo readable.
-Because the researcher only wanted to transfer the font style, he suggests that this model is not suitable for this mission and that maybe he needs to approach in a different way.
+Like the original paper [1], in this research he used the same technique to extract the style from heavy metal bands logos and apply them onto corporates logos technique (they performed experiments trying to find which layers are best for extracting content and style).
+It was found that there is a significant trade-off between content and style in order to maintain the logo readable.
+Since the researcher only wanted to transfer the font style, he suggests that this model is not suitable for this mission and that maybe it needs to be approached in a different way.
 Some of his results are visible in Figure 2.